Rate limits

 note

-In GitLab 14.8 and later, the rate limits for API requests do not affect requests made by the frontend, because these requests are always counted as web traffic.
+The rate limits for API requests do not affect requests made by the frontend, because these requests are always counted as web traffic.

 Configurable limits

-You can set these rate limits in the Admin Area of your instance:
+You can set these rate limits in the Admin area of your instance:

 You can set these rate limits using the Rails console: